-(5) "Audit" may refer to or include annual financial and compliance audit, or attestation engagement, unless otherwise specified.

-(6) "Audit documentation" means the record of procedures performed, relevant evidence obtained, and conclusions reached (terms such as working papers or workpapers are also sometimes used).

-(7) "Auditor" means independent public accountant performing audit or attest work as defined in the Public Accountancy Act.

-- (8) "AICPA" means American institute of certified public accountants. - (9) "AU-C" means U.S. auditing standards-AICPA (Clarified). - (10) "AUP" means agreed upon procedures.

-B. Definitions beginning with the letter "B": [RESERVED]

-C. Definitions beginning with the letter "C":

-- (1) "CPA" means certified public accountant. - (2) "CPE" means continuing professional education. - (3) "CUSIP" means committee for uniform securities identification procedures, the unique identification number assigned to all stocks and registered bonds in the United States and Canada by the committee on uniform securities identification procedures.

-- (4) "CYFD" means the New Mexico children youth and families department. - D. Definitions beginning with the letter "D": - (1) "DFA" means the New Mexico department of finance and administration. - (2) "DOH" means the New Mexico department of health. - (3) "DOT" means the New Mexico department of transportation. - E. Definitions beginning with the letter "E": - (1) "ECECD" means the New Mexico early childhood education and care department. - (2) "ERB" means the New Mexico education retirement board. - F. Definitions beginning with the letter "F": - (1) "FCD" means financial control division of the department of finance and administration. - (2) "FDIC" means federal deposit insurance corporation. - (3) "FDS" means financial data schedule. - G. Definitions beginning with the letter "G": - (1) "GAAP" means accounting principles generally accepted in the United States of
+- (6) "Audit" may refer to or include annual financial and compliance audit, or attestation engagement, unless otherwise specified. - (7) "Audit documentation" means the record of procedures performed, relevant evidence obtained, and conclusions reached (terms such as working papers or workpapers are also sometimes used). - (8) "Auditor" means independent public accountant performing audit or attest work as defined in the Public Accountancy Act. - (9) "AICPA" means American institute of certified public accountants. - (10) "AU-C" means U.S. auditing standards-AICPA (Clarified). - (11) "AUP" means agreed upon procedures. - B. Definitions beginning with the letter "B": [RESERVED] - C. Definitions beginning with the letter "C": - (1) "CPA" means certified public accountant. - (2) "CPE" means continuing professional education. - (3) "CUSIP" means committee for uniform securities identification procedures, the unique identification number assigned to all stocks and registered bonds in the United States and Canada by the committee on uniform securities identification procedures. - (4) "CYFD" means the New Mexico children youth and families department. - D. Definitions beginning with the letter "D": - (1) "DFA" means the New Mexico department of finance and administration. - (2) "DOH" means the New Mexico department of health. - (3) "DOT" means the New Mexico department of transportation. - E. Definitions beginning with the letter "E": - (1) "ECECD" means the New Mexico early childhood education and care department. - (2) "ERB" means the New Mexico education retirement board. - F. Definitions beginning with the letter "F": - (1) "FCD" means financial control division of the department of finance and administration. - (2) "FDIC" means federal deposit insurance corporation. - (3) "FDS" means financial data schedule. - (4) "Fraud" includes, but is not limited to, fraudulent financial reporting, misappropriation of assets, corruption, and use of public funds for activities prohibited by the constitution or laws of the state of New Mexico.
+Fraudulent financial reporting means intentional misstatements or omissions of amounts or disclosures in the financial statements to deceive financial statement users, which may include intentional alteration of accounting records, misrepresentation of transactions, or intentional misapplication of accounting principles.
+Misappropriation of assets means theft of an agency's assets, including theft of property, embezzlement of receipts, or fraudulent payments.
+Corruption means bribery and other illegal acts.
+(GAO-14-704G federal internal control standards paragraph 8.02). - G. Definitions beginning with the letter "G":